 4. Trade payables turnover ratio

-During the year, the purchase of the company has decreased Significantly and hence, there is a variation in the Trade Payable Turnover Ratio.
+During the year, the purchase of the company has increased significantly and hence, there is a variation in the Trade Payable Turnover Ratio.

 5. Net profit ratio

-During the year, the loss incurred by the company has decreased substantially as compared to previous year thus, there is a variation in the Return on Capital Employed Ratio.
+During the year, the company have earned profit whereas in the earlier year the company has incurred loss and hence, there is a variation in the Return on Capital Employed Ratio.

 IIFL Customer Care Number